 The rest of this paper is organized as follows.
 In Section 2, an overview of related works is presented.
-In Section 3, fundamentals of the SIP protocol are summarized.
-In Section 4, the proposed CoSIP protocol is detailed together with its architecture and preliminary implementation.
-Some use cases for CoSIP-based applications in Internet of Things scenarios are presented in Section 5 and a performance evaluation of the proposed protocol is shown in Section 6.
-Finally, in Section 7 we draw our conclusions.
+In Section 3, the CoSIP protocol is detailed together with its architecture and preliminary implementation.
+Use cases for CoSIP-based applications in Internet of Things scenarios are presented in Section 4 and a performance evaluation of the proposed protocol is shown in Section 5.
+Finally, in Section 6 we draw our conclusions.

-2. Related Work.
+2 Related Work

 Smart objects typically are required to operate using low-power and low-rate communication means, featuring unstable (lossy) links, such as IEEE 802.15.4, usually termed Low-power Wireless Personal Area Networks (LoWPANs) or Low-power and Lossy Networks (LLNs).
 The Internet Engineering Task Force (IETF) has setup several working groups in order to address many issues related to bringing IP connectivity to LoWPAN smart objects.
-In particular, the 6LoWPAN (IPv6 over Low power WPAN) WG [3] was chartered to work on defining mechanisms that optimize the adoption of IPv6 in LoWPANs and the ROLL (Routing Over Low power and Lossy networks) WG [4] was chartered to develop optimal IPv6 routing in LLNs.
-Finally, the CoRE (Constrained RESTful Environments) WG [5] has been chartered to provide a framework for RESTful applications in constrained IP networks.
+In particular, the 6LoWPAN (IPv6 over Low power WPAN) WG [2] was chartered to work on defining mechanisms that optimize the adoption of IPv6 in LoWPANs and the ROLL (Routing Over Low power and Lossy networks) WG [13] was chartered to develop optimal IPv6 routing in LLNs.
+Finally, the CoRE (Constrained RESTful Environments) WG [3] has been chartered to provide a framework for RESTful applications in constrained IP networks.
 The CoRE WG is working on the definition of a standard application-level protocol, named CoAP, which can be used to let constrained devices communicate with any node, either on the same network or on the Internet, and provides a mapping to HTTP REST APIs.
 CoAP is intended to provide, among others, Create-Read-Update-Delete (CRUD) primitives for resources of constrained devices and publish/subscribe communication capabilities.
 While the work on CoAP is already at an advanced stage, the CoRE WG is also investigating mechanisms for discovery and configuration, but the work on these issues is still at an early stage and therefore open to proposals.

-The "observer" CoAP extension [9] allows CoAP clients to observe resources (subscribe/notify mechanism) and be notified when the state of the observed resource changes.
+The "observer" CoAP extension [11] allows to let CoAP clients observe resources (subscribe/notify mechanism) and be notified when the state of the observed resource changes.
 This approach requires the introduction of a new CoAP Observe option to be used in GET requests in order to let the client register its interest in the resource.
 The server will then send "unsolicited" responses back to the client echoing the token specified by the client in the GET request and reporting an Observe option with a sequence number used for reordering purposes.
-As we will describe later, we envision that the instantiation of a session could significantly reduce the amount of transmitted bytes, since, after the session has been established, only the payloads could be sent to the observer, thus eliminating the overhead due to the inclusion of the CoAP headers in each notification message.
+As we will describe later, we envision that the instantiation of a session could significantly reduce the amount of transmitted bytes, since, after the session has been established, only the payloads could be sent to the observer, thus eliminatCoSIP: a Constrained Session Initiation Protocol for the Internet of Things ing the overhead due to the inclusion of the CoAP headers in each notification message.